lesterchan/wp-postratings/README.md

 }
 add_filter( 'wp_postratings_cookie_expiration', 'custom_rating_cookie_expiration', 10, 0 );
 ```

+The default cookie expiration if 'time() + 30000000', if you want to change the lenght of the experation, you need to make use of the `wp_postratings_cookie_expiration` filter as shown in the sample code above.

 ### How Does WP-PostRatings Load CSS?
 * WP-PostRatings will load `postratings-css.css` from your theme's CSS directory if it exists.